pytorch/ao/README.md

 #### Without intrusive code changes

 Quantizing your models is a 1 liner that should work on any model with an `nn.Linear` including your favorite HuggingFace model.
-You can find a more comprehensive usage instructions [here](torchao/quantization/) and a HugginFace inference example [here](scripts/hf_eval.py)
+You can find a more comprehensive usage instructions [here](torchao/quantization/) and a HuggingFace inference example [here](scripts/hf_eval.py)

 ```python
 from torchao.quantization.quant_api import quantize